What is factoring?

 Non Falkirk Council factoring

-Homeowners receiving any other factoring services should contact their Housing Association, Factor or Land Maintenance Company directly.
+Homeowners receiving any other factoring services should contact their factor directly or search the Scottish property Factor Register.

 If you own an ex-Falkirk Council property in any other block, communal repairs can

 be arranged by any co-owner.
 This is not covered by factoring, for further information see common repairs.

 The above is intended as a guide only and is not to be treated as a substitute